Hannibal0420/Speech-Emotion-Recognition-TinyML/README.md

 ## **Data Description**

-In this project, I use three popular datasets widely used in research for speech emotion recognition tasks: RAVDESS (Ryerson Audio-Visual Database of Emotional Speech and Song), TESS (Toronto Emotional Speech Set), and SAVEE (Surrey Audio-Visual Expressed Emotion) datasets.
+In this project, I use three popular datasets widely used in research for speech emotion recognition tasks: RAVDESS, TESS, and SAVEE datasets.

+- [RAVDESS](https://www.kaggle.com/datasets/uwrfkaggler/ravdess-emotional-speech-audio)  (Ryerson Audio-Visual Database of Emotional Speech and Song):
-- The RAVDESS dataset contains 7356 files with speech and song recordings of 24 professional actors performing in 8 different emotions (neutral, calm, happy, sad, angry, fearful, surprised, and disgusted).
+The dataset contains 7356 files with speech and song recordings of 24 professional actors performing in 8 different emotions (neutral, calm, happy, sad, angry, fearful, surprised, and disgusted).
 It includes both acted and improvised speech and song.
-The dataset can be downloaded from **[this link](https://www.kaggle.com/datasets/uwrfkaggler/ravdess-emotional-speech-audio)**.
+- [TESS](https://www.kaggle.com/datasets/ejlok1/toronto-emotional-speech-set-tess) (Toronto Emotional Speech Set):
-- The TESS dataset consists of 2800 files with naturalistic speech recordings performed by two actors (one male, one female), expressing 7 different emotions (anger, disgust, fear, happiness, pleasant surprise, sadness, and neutral).
-The dataset can be downloaded from **[this link](https://www.kaggle.com/datasets/ejlok1/toronto-emotional-speech-set-tess)**.
+The dataset consists of 2800 files with naturalistic speech recordings performed by two actors (one male, one female), expressing 7 different emotions (anger, disgust, fear, happiness, pleasant surprise, sadness, and neutral).
+- [SAVEE](https://www.kaggle.com/datasets/ejlok1/surrey-audiovisual-expressed-emotion-savee) (Surrey Audio-Visual Expressed Emotion):
-- The SAVEE dataset contains 480 files of acted speech by 4 male speakers, expressing 4 different emotions (neutral, happy, angry, and sad) with varying levels of intensity.
-The dataset can be downloaded from **[this link](https://www.kaggle.com/datasets/ejlok1/surrey-audiovisual-expressed-emotion-savee)**.
+The dataset contains 480 files of acted speech by 4 male speakers, expressing 4 different emotions (neutral, happy, angry, and sad) with varying levels of intensity.

 These datasets provide a diverse range of speech recordings with various emotions, making them suitable for training machine learning models for speech emotion recognition.
 On the other hand, feature extraction is performed using Mel-frequency cepstral coefficients (MFCC), while dataset augmentation is achieved through a series of audio transformations, including noise addition, time stretching, and pitch shifting.
 These transformations yield a diversified dataset, enabling the model to generalize to novel data better.